-Systems & Processes in Instructional System Design
+Systems and Processes in Instructional System Design

 There are four inputs necessary in every system to produce a product or service (Laird, 1985):

-- Technology: The technique for achieving a practical purpose or goal.
+Technology: The technique for achieving a practical purpose or goal.

-- Time: The measured period during which an action or process begins and ends.
+Time: The measured period during which an action or process begins and ends.